 I'm a Research Associate for the University of Sheffield's Digital Humanities Institute (DHI), in the School of History, Philosophy and Digital Humanities.
 As part of my role, I'm responsible for developing and supporting the DHI’s strategic research theme, Digital Representation of Cultural Artefacts, which sets out to advance the state of the art in the digital capture, interpretation and representation of physical culture.

-My research interests include AI-enabled Automated Text Recognition (ATR) and its use on historical archives and manuscripts.
-This has led to research partnerships with the Library of Congress and National Library of Scotland, as well as other libraries, galleries, archives and museums.
-I'm also interested in AI and libraries as 'third spaces' more generally, critical digitisation; text and data mining, as well as how these technologies map onto the traditional historical method of research.
-I recently completed a PhD from the University of Edinburgh's School of Literatures, Languages and Cultures, supported by the National Library of Scotland and ATR cooperative Transkribus.
-For more information, see my bio tab.
+My main research interests include AI-enabled Automated Text Recognition (ATR) and its critical use at-scale on historical archives and manuscripts.
+This has led to research partnerships with the Library of Congress and National Library of Scotland, as well as numerous galleries, libraries, archives and museums.
+I'm interested in digital libraries, critical digitisation, information and user studies in libraries and libraries as 'third spaces', alongside text and data mining specifically on religious cultural heritage material, as well as how these technologies map onto traditional historical methods of research.
+I completed a PhD from the University of Edinburgh's School of Literatures, Languages and Cultures in 2025, supported by the National Library of Scotland and ATR cooperative READ/Transkribus.
+For more information, see the bio tab.

 Production Note: